Naveenkumar-cmd/LogicLift/README.md

-Zoho Consulting Agency Website:-
+# Zoho Consulting Agency Website

 This repository contains a single-page static website for a Zoho consulting agency.
 The website is built using HTML, CSS, and JavaScript, all written inside a single index.html file.
 It uses a vertical scrolling layout with clearly defined sections.

-Sections Included:-
+# Sections Included

 - Home